 4. Complete a self-declaration of criminal convictions and medical conditions form

 5. Provide evidence of computer literacy (completion of a Level 3 computer course or equivalent)

-6. Provide a CV and personal statement indicating your motives for applying for this programme
+6. Provide a personal statement indicating your motives for applying for this programme

 7. By your third year of study, you must have a current New Zealand (or international equivalent) full driver’s license (subject to exemption on grounds of disability)

 8. Consent to a Safety Check which meets the requirements of the Vulnerable Children Regulations 2015 including: